 Cost Estimate for the Salt Control Program (Costs to Agriculture): Costs associated with the first phase of the Salt Control Program include costs associated with strategic planning, administration, and analyses and studies to support the Prioritization and Optimization Study (P&O Study).
 Costs are estimated to range from $357,000 to $696,000 per year for the first 10 years of the program.
 Cost identified after the first 10 years of the program are only speculative at this time and will be revised after the completion of the P&O Study.
 Costs are expressed as 2016 dollars.

-Cost Estimate for the Nitrate Control Program (Costs to Agriculture): Costs associated with long-term restorations efforts are only speculative at this time.
+Cost Estimate for the Nitrate Control Program (Costs to Agriculture): Costs associated with long-term restoration efforts are only speculative at this time.
 Costs associated with the Nitrate Control Program include costs associated with providing short-term safe drinking water supplies and development of Management Zones throughout the Priority 1 and Priority 2 basins/sub-basins.
 Costs are estimated to range from $24.1 million to $35.9 million per year.
 Costs are expressed as 2016 dollars.

 Cost Estimate for the Surveillance and Monitoring Program (Costs to Agriculture): Costs associated with the Surveillance and Monitoring Program are costs designed to ensure the success of the Salt and Nitrate Control Program.
-Costs to agriculture are estimated to range from $70,000 to $130,000 per year.
+Costs to agriculture are estimated to range from $210,000 to $-390,000 per year.
 Costs are expressed as 2016 dollars.